Structuring your medical practice to protect the family home

-- If the spouse is low risk (e.g. cares for children full time, Government employee), the property should be 100% in the spouse’s name; or
+- If the spouse or partner is low risk (e.g. cares for children full time, Government employee), the property should be 100% or 99% in that person’s name; or

-3 Usually with the medical practitioner as trustee and appropriate persons as appointors
+Usually with the medical practitioner as trustee and appropriate persons as appointors.

-4 Presuming the trust deed has been drafted appropriately
+Presuming the trust deed has been drafted appropriately.

 Distributions made by the Medical Trust in the ordinary course of trading are generally not subject to “claw back”.
 However, transactions intended to defeat creditors or where the Medical Trust was not, for example, solvent would not gain the benefit of that exception.
 The extent of exposure therefore depends on the frequency of the distributions (usually up to 12 months if distributions are made annually but this could be quarterly, monthly or even weekly – however administration costs increase proportionately).